Earnings and Expected Moves

 Now, lets take a scenario where a trader generally agrees with the 6% expected move and uses that move to guide strike selection when creating a defined risk option spread.

-Using the Options AI platform, we’ll look below at some alternative strategies that have been generated with the expected move guiding strike selection.
+Using the Options AI options trading platform, we’ll look below at some alternative strategies that have been generated with the expected move guiding strike selection.

 The Debit Call Spread lowers the cost of buying the at-the-money call by simultaneously selling a Call around the expected move level.
 In turn, this brings down the break-even level to around $566, while increasing the probability of profit and allowing for additional profits if the stock went to $585.
 The trader has also reduced their overall exposure to elevated volatility in the options versus an outright call.
 Less capital is at risk, and a lesser move higher is needed in order to at least breakeven.